 It has generally been thought that pregnant women fell into the high-risk category in terms of contracting COVID-19.
-To find out more about how the virus can potentially affect fertility in women, we asked fertility expert, Mr Parijat Bhattacharjee, to walk us through what contracting COVID-19 would potentially mean for pregnant women, or indeed, for women trying to or planning to get pregnant during the ongoing pandemic.
+To find out more about how the virus can potentially affect fertility in women, we asked renowned gynaecologist and fertility expert, Mr Parijat Bhattacharjee, to walk us through what contracting COVID-19 would potentially mean for pregnant women, or indeed, for women trying to or planning to get pregnant during the ongoing pandemic.

 Does COVID-19 affect fertility in women?

 No. COVID-19 does not affect fertility in any way.
 In the evidence that we have gathered so far, COVID-19 neither affects fertility (a spontaneous conception) nor does it interfere with any other fertility treatments, such as IVF.
 Therefore, there is no reason to restrict any fertility treatment or trying for a pregnancy on the basis of the pandemic, strictly speaking.

 Of course, when it comes to pregnancy; even though the vast majority of pregnant women will be absolutely fine; a small handful of women do indeed suffer from some serious health complications, particularly in the third trimester of pregnancy and in cases where women have underlying health conditions.

 At present, the overall consensus is that there is currently no evidence of any harm to unborn babies and pregnant women with any of the COVID-19 vaccinations, and therefore, pregnant women or women undergoing fertility treatment should absolutely go ahead as normal and not defer getting the COVID-19 vaccination.

 What are the latest developments in relation to the treatment of infertility?